Deep Dive – Climate Change Series

 Images used throughout HalifACT are drawings made by a talented Halifax illustrator named Emma Fitzgerald.
 She’s locally known for her depictions of historic architecture of the sort that is that is quickly disappearing.
 Whereas photographs used in the Portland plan accurately represent the state of affairs in that city, the same cannot be said of the Fitzgerald illustrations.
 In no way do they reflect the realities in terms of widespread demolition, high-rise development, and expanding auto dependency.

-With these observations behind us, let’s look at the three key objectives.
+With this overview in mind, let’s look at the three key objectives.

 Objective #1: End the practice of expanding auto-dependent development.